clemoni/scraping_daft_3.0.0/readme.md

 People when looking for a house mainly goes to one website Daft.com.
 There is, unfortunately, no accessible data regarding rent advertisements.
 The first step of this project was to remedy this by creating a database.

 This project runs on Docker, it uses Airflow to run Spark jobs.
-Basically, for each country, Airflow is used to schedule everyday tasks.  that consist of scraping a webpage and persisting the data in a database (Postgres).
+Basically, for each county, Airflow is used to schedule everyday tasks.
+It consists of scraping a webpage and persisting the data in a database (PostgreSQL).
 Every time, the data has been successfully persisted in the database a notification is sent to a dedicated slack channel.

 ## Running the Project